 The post-master's certificate is designed to prepare Master's prepared nurses for advanced practice as Family Nurse Practitioner and Advanced Nurse Educator roles.
 The Master of Science in Nursing (MSN) program is based on the following documents and standards:

-- Nurse Educator (NE) program objectives are based on National League for Nursing (NLN) practice domain categories from Certified Nurse Educator (CNE) 2011 Candidate Handbook, and on Southern Regional Education Board (SREB) Nurse Educator Competencies, 2002.
+· Nurse Educator (NE) objectives are based on National League of Nursing (NLN) practice domain

-- Additionally, the program and program objectives reflect the American Nurses Association (ANA, 2003) Code of Ethics for Nurses, and the ANA (2004) Scope and Standards of Practice.
+· Additionally, the concentrations and objectives reflect American Nurses Association Code of

 - Provide primary health care including health promotion and disease prevention in order to improve health outcomes for patients and families in all economic levels.

 - Develop collaborative relationships with other health care providers to improve quality of care and access to health care for diverse and underserved populations.

 - Function as expert clinicians in managing both acute and chronic physical and/or mental illness in a variety of settings.